tyschroed/apollo-angular/docs/source/recipes/server-side-rendering.md

 ## Http Caching

-As you know, `HttpLink` from `apollo-angular-link-http` package uses Angular's `HttpClient` to make requests.
+As you know, `HttpLink` uses Angular's `HttpClient` to make requests.
 Thanks to that and `@nguniversal/common` it is super easy to make SSR working without even writing a single line of code.

 `TransferHttpCacheModule`, which is a part of `@nguniversal/common`, intercepts `HttpClient` requests on the server and store the response in the `TransferState` key-value store.
 This is transferred to the client, which then uses it to respond to the same `HttpClient` requests on the client.